-In 2018 the Chapter will elect two new Executive Officers, to the offices of President and Secretary.
-The candidates’ statements are below (posted January 23, 2018).
+In spring 2018 the Chapter elected two new Executive Officers, to the offices of President and Secretary.
+The incoming President-Elect is Rob Titus, and the incoming Secretary is Kathleen Berridge.
+The elected candidates’ statements are below.

 Rob Titus – Hello, Cal-Neva membership!
 My name is Rob Titus, and I am running for president-elect of the Cal-Neva Chapter.
 I am excited about running for this post, but before I talk more about why I would like to serve Cal-Neva AFS in this capacity, I would like to tell you a little bit about myself, my background, and some of the things that have influenced my interest in fisheries and conservation of aquatic ecosystems.